SoftwareBrothers/adminjs-dev/docs-src/tutorials/rbac.md

 In this brief tutorial, I will present how you can add a role-based Admin Panel to your Node.js app.
-You can use this knowledge to build an entire application with access roles for managing different sort of data in 10 minutes.
+You can use this knowledge to build an entire application with access roles for managing different sorts of data in 10 minutes.

 ok — MVP version of that application :)